-We have audited the financial statements of the business-type activities, of the Utility Debt Securitization Authority (UDSA), a component unit of the Long Island Power Authority, as of and for the years ended December 31, 2021 and 2020, and the related notes to the financial statements, which collectively comprise the UDSA's basic financial statements as listed in the table of contents.
+We have audited the financial statements of the Utility Debt Securitization Authority (UDSA), a component unit of the Long Island Power Authority, as of and for the years ended December 31, 2022 and 2021, and the related notes to the financial statements, which collectively comprise UDSA's basic financial statements for the years then ended as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities of the UDSA, as of December 31, 2021 and 2020, and the respective changes in financial position, and, where applicable, cash flows thereof for the years then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of UDSA, as of December 31, 2022 and 2021, and the changes in its financial position, and its, cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.